Political systems of the Asante Empire

 The political organization of the historical Asante Empire was characterized by stools which denoted "offices" that were associated with a particular authority.
 The Golden Stool was the most powerful of all, because it was the office of the King of the Asante Empire.
 Scholars such as Jan Vansina have described the governance of the Asante Empire as a federation where state affairs were regulated by a council of elders headed by the king, who was simply primus inter pares.

 Structure and organization

+"Kumase: session of Council in the early nineteenth century."

 In all, the Asante state was a centralized state made up of a hierarchy of heads starting from the "Abusua Panyin" who was head of a family or lineage.
 The family was the basic political unit in the empire.
 The family or lineage followed the village organization which was headed by the Odikro.
 All villages were then grouped together to form divisions headed by a divisional head called Ohene.
 The various divisions were politically grouped to form a state which was headed by an Omanhene or Amanhene.
 Finally, all Asante states formed the Asante Empire with the Asantehene as their king.
 The Seventy-Seven Laws of Komfo Anokye, drafted by Okomfo Anokye, served as the codified constitution of the Asante Empire.